"The U.S. Food and Drug Administration today approved Ofev (nintedanib) for the treatment of idiopathic pulmonary fibrosis (IPF).

 Less serious side effects may include:

-What is the most important information I should know about theophylline?
+What is the most important information I should know about theophylline (Uniphyl)?

 Do not start or stop smoking without first talking to your doctor.
 Smoking changes the way your body uses theophylline, and you may need to use a different dose.